mattiash/node-multi-tape/README.md

 -   -t 10000 Timeout in ms for how long each test-file is allowed to run.
 Default is no timeout.

+- --controller="command with parameters" Run a command before starting the tests.
+Wait for the command to print something on stdout before starting the tests.
+Kill the command when all tests are done.

 ## Exit code

 multi-tape exits with code 1 if any test failed as shown by the tap-results or